kumaramit24apps/BuildInPublic/Readme.md

-# Just for building personal projects and learning.
+# Just for building and learning in public